felipepratava/github-slideshow/_posts/0000-01-02-felipepratava.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+- [x] list syntax required (any unordered or ordered list supported)
+- [x] this is a complete item
-Use the left arrow to go back!
+- [ ] this is an incomplete itemUse the left arrow to go back!